-Those that may be intimidated by baking breads with yeast need not fear failing when you make a batter bread like my delicious Oatmeal Batter Bread, which is my second entry for the Stevia Recipe Challenge that I was invited to participate in.
+Those that may be intimidated by baking breads with yeast need not fear failing when you make a batter bread like my delicious, no knead oatmeal bread, which is my second entry for the Stevia Recipe Challenge that I was invited to participate in.
 This recipe doesn’t require kneading like typical yeast bread and grows straight in a pan before baking.
 Yet, I am skipping how much extra protein and nut-like flavor this tender bread has that makes it perfect to serve alongside any meal or for breakfast topped with cream cheese or some jam.
 This bread doesn’t have that much sweetener, but it almost reminds me more of a dessert than a bread with a cake-like texture.

 I also altered my original recipe when I tried it with KetoseSweet+ Clean Natural Sweetener with stevia and monk fruit and adjusted the amount of the allulose accordingly.